UNLEASH THE ULTIMATE FISHING ADVENTURE

 Includes:

-– 2 hotel nights in Bogotá (double accommodation)
+● 2 nights in a hotel in Bogotá (double room)

 Equipment and Services:

-Boats: For peacock and payara fishing, you’ll use Bongos, large and comfortable canoes equipped with chairs, casting platforms, and coolers stocked with beer, soft drinks, and water.
-Each boat accommodates two anglers and a guide.
+Boats: For peacock bass and payara fishing, you will use bongos and large, comfortable canoes equipped with seats, casting platforms, and portable coolers stocked with beer, soft drinks, and water.
+Each boat accommodates two anglers and one guide.

-Guides: For peacock bass fishing, you’ll have the same 2 guides for four days.
-For payara fishing on the Orinoco River, you’ll be accompanied by different guides.
-Although the guides are not fluent in English, they can communicate essential information.
-Additionally, an English-speaking host will be available to assist with all your needs.
+Guides: For peacock bass fishing, you will have the same two guides for four days.
+For payara fishing on the Orinoco River, different guides will accompany you.
+While the guides do not speak English fluently, they can communicate essential information.
+An English-speaking host will also be available to assist you with anything you need.

-Power: The cabins and dining area at Akuani River Lodge have 110V electricity, the same as in the US.
+Electricity: The cabins and dining area at Akuani River Lodge operate on 110V electricity, the same standard as in the United States.

-Fishing Gear: Fishing gear is not provided.
-Single hooks are required for all lures and flies when targeting peacock bass and payara.
-Lures and flies are available for purchase at the Lodge.
-A comprehensive tackle and gear list is included in our confirmation packet.
+Fishing equipment: Fishing gear is not provided.
+Single hooks are required for all lures and flies when fishing for peacock bass and payara.
+Lures and flies are available for purchase at the lodge.
+A complete tackle and equipment list is included in your confirmation package.

-Communications: There is no cellular service at the lodge, but Starlink is available for internet connectivity.
+Communications: There is no cellular service at the lodge, but internet access is available via Starlink.

 *In Bogota, you can use Uber for transportation, and credit cards are widely accepted at restaurants in the city.
 However, we recommend exchanging some Colombian pesos for your expenses in the remote locations we will visit.